fedoranimus/todoist-api/source/includes/_webhooks.md

 # Webhooks

 The Todoist Webhooks API allows applications to receive realtime notification (in form of HTTP POST payload) on the subscribed user events.
 Notice that once you have webhook setup, you will start receiving webhook events from __all your app users__ immediately.

+### Important Considerations
+Due to the nature of network request, your application should assume webhook requests could arrive out of order or could even fail to arrive; webhooks should be used only as notifications and not as a primary Todoist data source (make sure your application could still work when webhook is not available).

 ## Configuration